0xlua/dotfiles/README.md

 # <p align="center"> 🌌 Dotfiles </p>

 My Nix config.
-Currently this includes two systems: `callisto` and `europa`.
-I plan to also include `galileo` and `ganymede` in the future.
+Currently this includes three systems: `callisto`, `europa` and `galileo`.
+I plan to also include `ganymede` in the future.

 ## Systems